What Is The Main Part Of The Brain?

 Why is it important that both the left and right brain hemispheres work in harmony?
 It’s because they both contribute to a brain’s capacity for thinking.
 The two hemispheres of the brain connect to the corpus callosum.

 The cerebrum is the main part of the brain that deals with thinking.
 It helps with learning and language and assists with body movements such as walking and dancing.

 Take The “Left Brain and Right Brain Test”

-Now that you know what are the common left and right brain chracteristics, it’s time to find out if you’re a right brained or left brained thinker.
-Just take this Left Brain Right Brain Test test and find out your results right away.
+Now that you know what are the common left and right brain characteristics, it’s time to find out if you’re a right brained or left brained thinker.
+Just take this Left Brain, Right Brain Test and find out your results right away.

 Left and right brain theories make great discussions with friends.
-By exercising your brain with different activities such as language, math problems, and art, you can utilize both sides of your brain.
+By exercising your brain with different activities such as language, math problems, and art, you can utilize both sides of your brain better.

 Are you more left-brained or right-brained?
 Or are you both?
-Let us know your thoughts by posting your comments below!
+Let us know your thoughts in the comments below!